Ronronner859/Ronronner859/README.md

 - 👋 Hi, I’m @Ronronner859
 - 👀 I’m interested in computer field
-- 🌱 I’m currently learning Data structures and algorithms, ADVANCED C language, Web front-end.
+- 🌱 I’m currently learning Data structures and algorithms,C language, Web front-end.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me vx-yy18271550317